liseda-lab/KGE_Predictions_GD/README.md

 - Naïve Bayes
 - Multi-Layer Perceptron

-Grid search was employed to obtain optimal parameters for RF, XGB, and MLP.
+Grid search was employed in __Performance_ML.py__ to obtain optimal parameters for RF, XGB, and MLP.

 ## Authors